techwriterjoe/introduction-airtable-api/README.md

 - "&" is also part of the query string and allows the next URL parameter to be added
 - "limit=3" requests that only 3 records of the original 19 be returned in the response
 - "&offset=" requests how many records are remaining after the 3 that will be returned, no value necessary
-- "&sortField=Name&sortDirection=asc" by default, the reponse returns the list of records in the same order as they are list in the Main View.
-However, if the sortField and sortDirection
+- "&sortField=Name&sortDirection=asc" by default, the reponse returns the list of records in the same order as they are listed in the Main View.
+However, the sortField and sortDirection override the default sort.

+###Authentication